andredsferreira/p5sem-3dj-g59/docs/user_stories/sprint-b/6-2-10/readme.md

 ## 4. Design

 The team decided that:
-* The button to create an **Operation** should be available before and after listing.
+* The button to create an **staff** should be available before and after listing.
-* After pressing button to create an **Operation**, a small window should appear with the necessary data fields.
+* After pressing button to create an **staff**, a small window should appear with the necessary data fields.
-    * That window should enforce valid formats for fields like 'Patient ID' and 'Operation Type'.
+    * That window should enforce valid formats for fields like 'Patient ID' and 'staff Type'.
     * That window should have a "Save" button and a "Cancel" button.
     * After saving, the system should send a message saying:
         * The Opration was created successfully.